raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step10.md

 **Education**

 Robotics as a discipline can provide enormous benefits to computing education.
 Robots are cool, what was once science fiction is now a reality.
 Robots are also technology, and they remain one of the biggest attractions to computing education, bringing fledgling roboticists to courses like this one.
 In order to be a successful roboticist, you need the knowledge and skills provided by computer science.
-Some learners enjoy getting involved in Robot competitions.
-Which offer a mixture of competitiveness and fun to engage learners, the learning is a side effect of participation in these events.
+Some learners enjoy getting involved in robot competitions.
+These offer a mixture of competitiveness and fun to engage learners, with learning as a side effect of participation in these events.

 ![A podium - with characters on the positions standing next to their robots looking proud]()

 As great as this all is, there is still work to be done to make the subject more inclusive.
 Robotics is still a selective subject, with relatively high entry requirements - both financially and cognitively.
 A lot of work has been done to improve this and robotics is more accessible now than it has ever been.
 As I am sure you have noticed, the subject is still quite challenging for beginners and a lot of resilience is necessary.
 There is an argument that this is not a bad thing, and that robotics has a place in education as a extension activity to push confident learners.
-However as I said earlier it works well as a hook to bring more reticent learners into formal computing education.
+However, as I said earlier, it can also work well as a hook to bring more reticent learners into formal computing education.

 ### Robotics in your life